How to avoid fraud - FAQs

 From spotting signs of fraud to understanding the different types of fraud, Numerica is here to help you prevent fraud and identity theft while understanding the steps and process to take if fraud has occurred on your account.

-What are typical signs of fraud on a financial account?
+What are signs of fraud on an account?

 The check then goes to the Federal Reserve.
 They send it to the other person’s financial institution to see if the money is available.
 The other institution will then pull the money out of that account.
 If the check is fraudulent, they say, “Nope!
 No good,” and return the check back to the Federal Reserve.